akash15-dev/akash15-dev/README.md

 - 🏗️ **Currently learning Data Structures & Algorithms (DSA) in Python**
 - 🤝 Helping freshers grow in the **Salesforce ecosystem**  👉🏻 [Click here](your-topmate-url)
 - 📖 Always learning and experimenting with new technologies
-- ⚙️ Automating smart decisions and building AI agents with n8n – making workflows do the thinking.
+- ⚙️ Automating smart decisions and building AI agents with n8n

 <br>